UKPLab/sentence-transformers/docs/cross_encoder/training_overview.md

             # pos_weight is recommended to be set as the ratio between positives to negatives, a.k.a. `num_hard_negatives`
             loss = BinaryCrossEntropyLoss(model=model, pos_weight=torch.tensor(num_hard_negatives))

             # 4a.
 Define evaluators.
-We use the CENanoBEIREvaluator, which is a light-weight evaluator for English reranking
+We use the CrossEncoderNanoBEIREvaluator, which is a light-weight evaluator for English reranking
-            nano_beir_evaluator = CENanoBEIREvaluator(
+            nano_beir_evaluator = CrossEncoderNanoBEIREvaluator(
                 dataset_names=["msmarco", "nfcorpus", "nq"],
                 batch_size=train_batch_size,
             )